Iristyle/Posh-GitHub/README.md

 * `GITHUB_OAUTH_TOKEN` - Required for all cmdlets - use `New-GitHubOAuthToken`
   to establish a token and automatically set this variable for the current user
-* `GITHUB_USERNAME` - Can be optionally set to specify a global default user
+* `GITHUB_USERNAME` - Can be optionally set to specify a global default user - use the `Set-GitHubUserName` helper
+* `GITHUB_ORGANIZATION` - Can be optionally set to specify a global default organization - use the `Set-GitHubOrganization` helper

 ### Last Command Output